Home

 OK take a look here at the notes on the bottom of pattern 4 and you will notice that it's the same notes as the top of pattern 5 except for the blue note.
 This is where they are cemented together with each other.

-Don't concern your self with that right now.
+Don't concern yourself with that right now.
 Just memorize pattern 5 and use the metronome to make it your own.

 You've probably already figured out how to connect the blues guitar scale patterns together or are really wondering how to do that.